riconaranjo/COMP-2402/Final Review.md

 }
 ```

-1. If the elements of the list are x0, ... xn-1, describe how these are distributed among front and back and in what order they appear.
+1. If the elements of the list are x(0, ... x_(n-1), describe how these are distributed among front and back and in what order they appear.

-2. Recall that we rebalance the elements among front and back when front.size()*3 < back.size() or vice versa.
-After we rebalance, we have front.size() == back.size() +/- 1.
+2. Recall that we rebalance the elements among front and back when 3•front.size() < back.size() or vice versa.
+After we rebalance, we have front.size() == back.size() ± 1.
 What does this tell us about the number of add() and remove() operations between two consecutive rebalancing operations?

     This means that we had at least n/2 calls to add() / remove().

     - assume initially balanced arrays
     - each array has n/2
-    - after rebalancing, front array has n/4, and back array has 3n/4
+    - before rebalancing, front array had n/4, and back array has 3n/4
+        - difference of n/2
     - this means that there was n/2 add() / remove(), (where n is the final size)

 ### 2.4 RootishArrayStacks